Input-to-State Stability of a Clamped-Free Damped String in the Presence of Distributed and Boundary Disturbances: Introduction

 The second motivation is to show that the approach relying on functional analysis tools employed in~\cite{karafyllis2016iss} can be extended to the problem considered in this work.
-Specifically, the desired ISS of the clamped-free damped string is obtained through three main steps.
-First, the well-posedness of the distributed parameter system is assessed in the framework of boundary control systems by resorting to an adequate lifting operator.
+Specifically, the desired EISS property of the clamped-free damped string is obtained through three main steps.
+First, the well-posedness of the distributed parameter system is assessed in the framework of boundary control systems.
 Second, the properties of the underlying disturbance-free operator are studied.
-Unlike the problem studied in~\cite{karafyllis2016iss}, the disturbance free operator is not self-adjoint and its eigenvectors do not form a Hilbert basis of the underlying Hilbert space.
+Unlike the problem studied in~\cite{karafyllis2016iss}, the disturbance-free operator is not self-adjoint and its eigenvectors do not form a Hilbert basis of the underlying Hilbert space.
 However, it is a Riesz-spectral operator, implying in particular that its eigenvectors form a Riesz basis~\cite{christensen2016introduction}, which is an important generalization of the concept of Hilbert basis.
 In particular, even if the Parseval's identity does not hold for Riesz bases, a connexion still exists between the norm of a vector and its coefficients in the Riesz basis.
-Thus, taking advantage of the projection of system trajectories over this Riesz basis, as well as the connection between the eigenstructures of a Riesz-spectral operator and its adjoint operator, we show that the analysis of system trajectories boils down to the study of a countably infinite number of ODEs.
-By doing so, the ISS property can be derived directly from the original system, which allows avoiding the occurrence of the time derivative of the boundary perturbation.
+Thus, taking finally advantage of the projection of system trajectories over this Riesz basis, as well as the connection between the eigenstructures of a Riesz-spectral operator and its adjoint operator, we show that the analysis of system trajectories reduces to the study of a countably infinite number of ODEs.
+By doing so, the EISS property can be derived directly from the original system, which allows avoiding the occurrence of the time derivative of the boundary perturbation.

 The remainder of this note is organized as follows.
-Notations are introduced in Section~\ref{sec: notations}.
-The considered clamped-free damped string model, the associated abstract operator, and its well-posedness analysis are presented in Section~\ref{sec: problem}.
+Notations and definitions are introduced in Section~\ref{sec: notations}.
+The considered clamped-free damped string model and its well-posedness analysis are presented in Section~\ref{sec: problem}.
 The detailed study of the properties of the underlying disturbance-free operator is completed in Section~\ref{sec: detailed study A0}.
-Section~\ref{sec: proof main result} is devoted to the establishment of the ISS property of the system in presence of both distributed and boundary perturbations.
+Section~\ref{sec: proof main result} is devoted to the establishment of the EISS property of the system in presence of both distributed and boundary perturbations.
 Finally, some concluding remarks are provided in Section~\ref{sec: conclusion}.